 Copper pipe corrosion

 Corroding copper pipes are a common issue.
 The distinct colours typically mean that the pipe is reaching the end of its use.
-Knowing what each colour means can help identify what issue that pipe is suffering from.
+Knowing what each colour means can help identify the issue that the pipe is suffering from.

 The impact of the corrosion will depend on the level of wear across the system.
-You will also need to consider how many repairs or replacements have been done over time.
+You will also need to consider how many repairs or replacements have occurred over time.
 If you have maintained the system well and regularly, you reduce the risk of needing an emergency plumbing solution.

 Corrosion can also be caused by types of chemicals or processes that occur over time.
 Common corrosion causes include exposure to:

-With so many different causes of corrosion, ensure you have a maintenance plan in place and know the signs as indicated below.
+With many unique causes of corrosion, ensure you have a maintenance plan in place and know the signs as indicated below.

 Cracked copper pipe